St. Josaphat Cathedral Parish

 Our Lord entrusted His Church to His Apostles and their successors, under the primacy of the Apostle Peter.

-The spiritual father of the Christ’s Church on earth is the Universal Pontiff, Francis, Pope of Rome.
 He is the direct successor to the Apostle Peter, the chief pastor among all pastors of the Church.
-Pope Francis presides at St. Peter’s Basilica at the Vatican, in Rome.
+Pope Leo presides at St. Peter’s Basilica at the Vatican, in Rome.
+His cathedral church is the Archbasilica of Saint John Lateran in Rome.

-Of the Ukrainian Greek Catholic Church (UGCC)
+We belong to the Ukrainian Greek Catholic Church (UGCC)

 In the image of the Trinity, the one Universal (Catholic) Church exists as a communion (a family) of Particular Churches, which trace their origin to one of the Twelve Apostles.
-The Catholic Church today is a communion of twenty three Particular Churches.
+The Catholic Church today is a communion of twenty-three Particular Churches.

 The Ukrainian Greek Catholic Church is an autonomous Particular Church within the Catholic Church.
 It is the Catholic descendent of the Church of Kyiv, born of the Church of Constantinople (the Apostle Andrew), born of the Church of Jerusalem, born of the Holy Spirit on Pentecost Day.